Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Arcane Tradition.md

 Wizards of this tradition value study and scholarship.

 - Gain advantage on all Basic Arcana checks
+- Gain a bonus to all Intelligence based skill checks that equal half your current AP
 - Gain a [[Skill Mastery]] or [[Tool Mastery]]
 - Gain proficiency in a skill or tool of your choice
 - Learn 2 ritual spells from any spell list